microsoft/fluentui/packages/react-avatar/SPEC.md

    * @defaultvalue ring
    */
   activeDisplay?: 'ring' | 'shadow' | 'glow' | 'ring-shadow' | 'ring-glow';

+  /**
+   * The color scheme used by the Avatar when displaying either an icon or initials.
+   * * neutral (default): gray
+   * * brand: color from the brand palette
+   * * colorful: pick a color from a set of pre-defined colors, based on a hash of the name prop.
+If another method is
+   *     needed to assign colors to avatars, use the colorIndex prop.
+   *
+   * @defaultvalue neutral
+   */
+  colorScheme?: 'neutral' | 'brand' | 'colorful';

+  /**
+   * When colorScheme="colorful", this specifies which color in the list of avatar colors to use.
+   * If colorIndex is out of bounds of the colors list, it will wrap around.
+   *
+   * If colorIndex is unset (default), it will be calculated based on a hash of the name prop.
+   */
+  colorIndex?: number;

   /** Badge to show the avatar's status. */ badge?: ShorthandValue<BadgeProps>;